17 states and D.C. sue Trump administration to maintain vehicle fuel-efficiency standards

 An EPA spokesperson said the agency does not comment on pending litigation.

-Becerra said California has taken the Trump Administration to court 32 times, with about half of the actions centering on environmental issues.
-Of all the battles with the Trump Administration, the clean air and climate issues are the most important, Brown said.
+Becerra said California has taken the Trump administration to court 32 times, with about half of the actions centering on environmental issues.
+Of all the battles with the administration, the clean air and climate issues are the most important, Brown said.

 “If we follow the Pruitt-Trump path, we follow our way over a cliff to a disaster,” Brown said.
 “This is an existential threat to America, to California and the world.
 And I am going to fight it with everything I have.”